bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 showPageNo                   boolean     Show the page number / number of pages?
 1 showQuestionNo               boolean     Show the question no. / no. of questions?
 0 showDetailedCategoryEval     boolean     Show detailed category evaluation if available?
+0 groupByTag                   boolean     Group a normal quiz/poll by used tags?
 0 redirectToResultPageAtFinal  boolean     Redirect to the result page at the end?
 0 checkAllStars                boolean     Check all stars on star rating by default?
 0 highscoreLimit               integer     Number of entries in the highscore              10